Locations:

 Another limitation is that telemedicine can sometimes be difficult to navigate if you’re unfamiliar with the technology or don’t have access to the internet and a computer, tablet or smartphone.
 In some cases, healthcare providers might allow the option of using the telephone without video for your appointments, but most virtual appointments use video in some way.

-The reason for this is because your healthcare provider may want to do a visual exam and look you over for rashes or other physical symptoms related to your condition.
+The reason for this is that your healthcare provider may want to do a visual exam and look you over for rashes or other physical symptoms related to your condition.
 Sometimes, your provider may recommend that you make a follow-up appointment for an in-person test or exam, like getting your blood drawn, getting a sleep study or having a strep test, but this happens only when it’s most necessary.

 For the best experience, you should plan to enable a video component.
 If you’re unfamiliar with video or telehealth equipment, be sure to have someone nearby who can help you with technical problems in real-time.